 The offerings are placed on the kamidana, in front of the miyagata, which is why it is placed towards the back.
 Once the offerings are in place, the kamidana is complete, and you can properly venerate the kami at your own household shrine.

-I’m writing a series of in-depth essays on Shinto, supported by Patreon.
+Since writing this article, I have written An Introduction to Shinto, and a guide to Shinto Practice for Non-Japanese, both available from Amazon.
+I’m also writing a series of in-depth essays on Shinto, supported through Patreon.
 If you are interested in learning more about Shinto, I invite you to have a look, and consider becoming a patron.